 Technology is rapidly changing the way students learn.
-Most young people have already embraced this and accepted it as a normal part of their daily lives whether it is with online shopping, connecting through social media platforms or providing online tutoring classes
+Most young people have already embraced this and accepted it as a normal part of their daily lives.
+This could be online shopping, connecting with friends through social media platforms or providing online tutoring classes.

-This is endorsed by Neil Morris, who is the director of digital learning at the University of Leeds and argues that digital technology is fundamentally changing learning and teaching.
+This fact has been endorsed by Neil Morris, who is the Director of Digital Learning at the University of Leeds.
+He argues that digital technology is fundamentally changing learning and teaching.

-Technology is providing new opportunities of learning and collaboration amongst teachers and their students, which has already transformed the educational mapping of many schools, colleges and universities.
-A lot more online tutorials are provided for example as well as open online courses.
+Technology is providing new opportunities of learning and collaboration among teachers and their students.
+It has already transformed the educational mapping of many schools, colleges and universities.
+A lot more online tutorials are provided, as well as open online courses.

-According to a report by the Sutton Trust, which is a charity that works to increase social mobility through education, more than 40% of pupils in London have a private tutor at some point in their schooling, fuelling an industry that is valued at £2bn a year.
+According to a report by the Sutton Trust, which is a charity that works to increase social mobility through education, more than 40% of pupils in London have a private tutor at some point in their schooling.
+This is fueling an industry that is valued at £2bn a year.

-Although the tuition businesses have mainly been traditional door-to-door, pen and paper tuition, there are more and more people who are switching to the idea of setting up online tutoring sessions.
+Although the tuition businesses has mainly been traditional door-to-door, pen and paper tuition, there are more and more people who are switching to the idea of setting up online tutoring sessions.

-The benefits of online tutoring are endless for both tutors and students, but here are the main five benefits of an online tutoring that are the most helpful, if you are thinking of starting out your online tutoring business:
+The benefits of online tutoring are endless for both tutors and students.
+Here are five benefits of online tutoring that are the most helpful, if you are thinking of starting out your online tutoring business: